-ITS-in-a-box consists of a plastic box that is laser cut from computer-aided design (CAD) drawings, a chart tablet, and a device under test (DUT).
-This page provides step-by-step instructions for assembling the ITS-in-a-box.
+The regular field of view (RFoV) ITS-in-a-box (revision 1) consists of a plastic box that is laser cut from computer-aided design (CAD) drawings, a chart tablet, and a device under test (DUT).
+The RFoV ITS-in-a-box is designed to test devices with an FoV less than 90 degrees (RFoV).
+You can purchase an ITS-in-a-box or build your own.

 Before getting started, ensure you have downloaded the technical drawings for the ITS-in-a box and have the following tools available: